 Your values and mission statement are the guiding lines for all of your business practices, processes and culture.
 How are you living your values right now?

 Onboarding plays a crucial role in ensuring your team understands the values and why they exist.

 Unfortunately, onboarding is far too often just a handbook that never gets read.
 Yet, when you onboard an employee into the business with an education in the values, and an introduction to the company and its culture you can expect to see them excel.

 Embedding a passion early on about the values and the mission of the company ensures that each employee is ‘living it’ in their work daily.
 When a question comes in that perhaps they can’t answer, they can look to the values and the mission about what would be the best outcome and how best to respond.

 When leaders are not in the business every day, it falls to the team to drive the mission and follow the core values.
 If that isn’t happening everything can feel disjointed within the company culture.

 In a world where we are all increasingly conscious of our actions, it’s time to drop the BS of your company mission and have a reality check about what you’re truly contributing.

-If you need help or support with identifying your mission and values, or implementing them into your company culture, book a Company Culture Workshop or contact Liberty Mind for information on Culture Consultancy.
+If you need help or support with identifying your mission and values, or implementing them into your company culture, book some Company Culture Training or contact me for information on Culture Consultancy.